BassemMagdi0007/word-guessing-game/README.md

    ```

 4. **Fallback Mechanism**:
-   If no candidate letters are available, the agent falls back to guessing common English letters:
+   If no candidate letters are available, the agent falls back to guessing common English letters in a predefined order:
    ```python
    for letter in 'ANIOERULGSHTMKCBDPYQZVJWFX':
        if letter not in guesses: